Frankie Hejduk: Post-playing career

 On April 19, 2012, Hejduk rejoined the Crew organization, agreeing to terms to become the club's "Brand Ambassador", a job focused on community outreach and marketing of the team.
+As of 2023, Hejduk's official position within the Crew's Front Office was Manager of Team Strategic Partnerships.

 Personal life

 Frankie's Croatian surname, "Hejduk", is a derivation of the term Hajduk.
 He has been married to Elissa Zurcher since 2005 and has four children; three sons, Frankie Nesta (born February 25, 1998), Coasten Daniel (born January 2, 2008) and Hendrix (born 2015) and one daughter, Kali (born 2010).
 His favorite soccer team is Boca Juniors and his favorite player was Claudio Caniggia.
 He is also a fan of the Los Angeles Chargers.
 Hejduk is a huge fan of Jamaican reggae legend Bob Marley and celebrates his goals by replicating the hypnotic dances Marley did during his performances.

 Hejduk gained some small notoriety in October 2008 after he showed up at a Crew supporters tailgate for a game against the LA Galaxy while serving a one-game suspension.
 With his duty on the U.S. Soccer team, he became one of first former Yugoslav soccer players to play for the United States, following with Serbian American Preki.

 Hejduk is an avid surfer and was a member of San Dieguito High School's state and national championship surfing team.
 He was a 1988 National Junior High School Surfing Champion and qualified for the 1989 U.S. Amateur Surfing Team by finishing tenth overall.